 These side effects can run the gamut from runny noses to death.
-And that last, my friends, is nothing to sneeze at, if you pardon the somewhat irreverent pun.
+And that last, my friends, is nothing to sneeze at.
 When I hear them rattling off that list, my personal reaction, (should I ever develop the problem the drug is intended to treat), is, "Never mind--I'll just keep the original problem."

 Where Does Cholesterol Come From?

 The rest comes from our diets.
-Only foods of animal origin contain cholesterol that we ingest.
-This includes all meats (Yes, Virginia, chicken and turkey count as meat), fish, including and especially shellfish, eggs and dairy products.
+Only foods of animal origin contain cholesterol.
+This includes all meats, (Yes, Virginia, all poultry counts as meat), fish, including and especially shellfish, eggs and dairy products.